top of page

 Aaron also had a talent contract with DDO artistry from 2007-2010, which didn’t land him any prominent roles because his parents wouldn’t let him travel during school but gave him insight into the professional world.

 Aaron continued to train and dance and found finesse and a heightened passion and inclination in Hip hop, Contemporary and Lyrical.
-Winning awards for his Hip Hop pieces in competitions, Aaron is the recipient of awards like Entertainment Awards, Choreographer Achievement award, and dancers placing in the overalls with hip hop pieces while teaching at Tip Toz Dance Company.
+Winning awards for his Hip Hop pieces in competitions, Aaron is the recipient of awards like Entertainment Awards, Choreographer Achievement award, and dancers placing in the overalls with hip hop pieces while teaching at Kanvas Dance Company.
 Three years ago, he took a break from teaching to pursue his career.
 You can catch Aaron boot scoot and boogieing five nights a week at Texas Roadhouse in Manhattan, where he is the operating Service Manager and leads a staff of 108 people.
 And the dance champions of their market.

 Aaron has also done shows with Diavolo, featured on America's Got Talent—taken classes with Emmy award-winning choreographers Travis Wall and Stacy Tookey.
 Phil Wright who has choreographed for artists such as Lil Nas X, Cardi B and producer of the Parent Jam on Disney.
 Ray Leeper, Denise Wall, Kristen Gorski who played Elphaba in Wicked, Martha Nichols who played the golden woman in The Greatest Showman.